benroberts999/ampsci/README.md

 ## Atomic Many-body Perturbation theory in the Screened Coulomb Interaction

+_ampsci_ is a c++ program for high-precision atomic structure calculations of single-valence systems.

-Solves the correlated-Dirac equation for single-valence atomic systems using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method).
+It solves the correlated Dirac equation using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method) to produce a set of atomic wavefunctions and energies.
-Fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, RPA for matrix elements, and structure radiation/renormalisation.
+The method is fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, RPA for matrix elements, and structure radiation/renormalisation.
 QED is included via the Flambaum-Ginges radiative potential method.
-Can solve for continuum states with high energy.
-Calculates ionisation cross sections with high values for energy/momentum transfer.
+Can solve for continuum states with high energy, and calculate ionisation cross sections with large energy/momentum transfer.
-Full description of the physics methods and approximations, including references, are given in the physics documentation: [ampsci.pdf][man-url].

 Designed to be fast, accurate, and easy to use.
 The "modules" system (see [Documentation](#documentation)) makes it simple to add your own routines to use the atomic wavefunctions to calculate whatever properties you may be interested in.

 * The code is on GitHub: [github.com/benroberts999/ampsci](https://github.com/benroberts999/ampsci)
+* A full description of the physics methods and approximations, including references, is given in the physics documentation: [ampsci.pdf][man-url].

-* **Important:** this is a _pre-release_ version of the code: not fully tested or documented.
-Should not be used for publishable calculations without caution
+* **Important:** this is a _pre-release_ version of the code: not fully tested or documented, and should not be used for publishable calculations (without consultation)

 [![github][github-badge]](https://github.com/benroberts999/ampsci)
 [![doxygen][doxygen-badge]][docs-url]